 So, his point about the link between schizophrenia and left-handedness has support from more recent studies.
 Like most cutting edge science, there’s a lot of disagreement on that point.
-That got me thinking about the genetics of handedness in general, and why only 10% of the human population is left-left handed.
+That got me thinking about the genetics of handedness in general, and why only 10% of the human population is left-handed.

 1) Here’s an article that talks about the genetics of handedness.
-Basically, there’s one gene with two possible options, one says you’re right-handed and the other says you have a 50/50 chance of being either left or handed.
+Basically, there’s one gene with two possible options, one says you’re right-handed and the other says you have a 50/50 chance of being either left or right handed.
 Only approximately 10% of humans are left-handed.
 This would tend to say that the heritability of left-handedness would be around 25%, which the numbers support.

 2) In the interest of fair and balanced reporting: A study in the UK couldn’t find a genetic link to handedness.

 3) One study went to the world of sports for an answer and determined that the reason for the left and right-handed balance in humans has to do with how much cooperation and competition we require in our society.
-In sports were competition is favored, the number of left-handers is larger than the population average.
+In sports where competition is favored, the number of left-handers is larger than the population average.
 Their model accurately predicted percentages in many sports, but does that mean it works as an indicator for the population at large?